ClassicConor/Lightspan-Adventures-Archive/README.md

 Current work:

 - Add images to Science is Elementary
-- Complete transcript edits for Story Lane Theatre
+- Add images to Story Lane Theatre
-- Complete the transcript edits for Head to Toe
+- Complete the transcript edits for Head to Toe.
+Currently up to Head to Toe 1.